pavelchervonenko/pavelchervonenko/README.md

 ### About

 I build backend systems in Java — from REST APIs and web applications to cryptographic libraries and CLI tools.
-I care about clean architecture, code quality, and shipping things that actually work.

 Currently studying at **Moscow Aviation Institute** (3rd year) and have completed the **Hexlet Java Developer** professional program.